 Americans purchase millions of bottles of water each year.
 Why?
 Because we don’t like the way our water tastes.
 Fortunately, there is an alternative — filtering your water.
-But what’s the right type of water filter for your home?
+But what’s the right type of drinking water filter for your home?
 There are many options, so it’s important to understand your needs and the many types of filters available.

 It’s a Matter of Taste